racoelhosilva/FSI_ctfsAndLogbooks/CTF7.md

 ## XSS Characterization

-In this CTF, we managed to obtain the flag using a Reflected XSS exploit.
+In this CTF, as previously mentioned in the vulnerability description, we managed to obtain the flag using a Reflected XSS exploit.
 This type of attack happens when the attacker uses requests (in this case, the URL with the extra parameter) to attack a legitimate website.
 This malicious payload is then "reflected" to execute on the client (in this case, showing the hidden flag through the HTML element).